MaayanLab/FAIRshake/README.md

 ## Production
 ### Secret values
-For the docker-compose to work properly in production, `/ssl/` should have the following files:
+For the docker-compose to work properly in production, `/config/` should have the following files:
 - `my.cnf`: mysql configuration file with production database credentials
   - This file can be specified with `MYSQL_CONFIG` environment variable
 - `secret.txt`: Secret key for production (random private string of characters)
-- `cert.key`: SSL Private Key
+- `cert.key`: SSL Private Key (optional, for https)
-- `cert.crt`: SSL CA Signed Public Key
+- `cert.crt`: SSL CA Signed Public Key (optional, for https)

 ### Email
 Can be configured by the administrator [here](http://localhost:8000/admin/des/dynamicemailconfiguration/).
 If using gmail, ensure you [allow less secure apps](https://myaccount.google.com/lesssecureapps).